 Training Contract Interviews

 The key point to add in terms of differentiating yourself at the interview stage is the fact that your abilities on paper (e.g. educational qualifications, work experience, etc.) have ticked a box.
 Whether via video call or face-to-face, interviews are your chance to really let your personality shine through.
-Make sure to come across as personable, engaged and genuinely passionate about participating in a training contract with this firm – this is your best opportunity to do so.
+Make sure to come across as personable, engaged and genuinely passionate about participating in a training contract with this firm.
 Your interviewers may be your supervisors one day – they will also want to see if you will integrate well into the firm’s culture.

 Every law firm has a different training contract application process, but you will find that many of the questions give you an opportunity to demonstrate what makes you different from other applicants.
-Some of the training contract questions you could be asked, and how to answer training contract application questions, include:
+Some of the training contract questions might include:

 Why do you want to be a lawyer?